School of Liberal Arts and Sciences Policies and Procedures

 These policies apply to students in Liberal Arts and Science courses and admitted to the following programs: Bachelor of Science in Health Science degree and Bachelor of Science in Health Care Administration.
 Students in the School of Liberal Arts and Sciences courses or programs are responsible for knowing and abiding by the information provided in the College Catalog, Student Handbook, course syllabi, and program specific information provided to students.
 Students are expected to comply with policies and procedures as outlined in these materials.
 Failure to do so may result in disciplinary action as set herein.
 Students are responsible for obtaining clarification of policies as needed.
 Copies of the College Catalog, Student Handbook, course syllabi, and program specific documents are maintained in the Dean of Liberal Arts and Sciences or Program Chair’s office.
 Individual programs reserve the right to change policies, course syllabi, and/or revise curricula as may be deemed necessary.
 These changes may occur at any time during the academic year.
 Students will be notified of any changes in a timely manner prior to implementation.

-Attendance is required for successful completion of the Liberal Arts and Science courses and programs.
+Attendance is expected for successful completion of the Liberal Arts and Science courses and programs.
 Please see course syllabus for individual requirements.
 It is the student’s responsibility to inform the Instructor each day they will be absent.
 See the course syllabus for the deadline for reporting absences and for policies regarding making up tests and assignments.

 For didactic courses, appropriate casual dress is required.
 For the laboratory, a student must wear long pants and closed-toe shoes in the lab.
 NO open-toed shoes/sandals, capri pants, skirts, or shorts are allowed in the lab.
 Failure to follow this policy will result in your not being able to participate in the laboratory.